 Fast forward to now.
-I have a decent following on Twitter, which implies that more people read my blogs, but I still almost don't get remarks about my English.
+I have a decent following on Twitter, which implies that more people read my blogs, but I still don't get remarks about my English.
 It’s far from perfect, but I learned that this doesn’t matter.
-It’s a lot more important that my content is build up in such a way that my story is well structured.
+It’s a lot more important that my content is well structured.
 I also get more feedback on the content I write and that only helps to improve myself and my future writings.

 Another very common reason people don’t create content is the following one:

 “Someone else has already written about the same, why would I still write an article about it?”